docknetwork/react-native-sdk/docs/other-topics.md

 interacts with
 `@docknetwork/wallet-sdk-wasm/lib/services/[moduleName]/service.js`

-Notice that the `modules` folder is running in the main thread (react native) and will be using the json rpc client (`@docknetwork/wallet-sdk-core/lib/client`) to interact with `@docknetwork/wallet-sdk-core/lib/service` methods
+Notice that the `modules` folder is running in the main thread (React Native) and will be using the JSON RPC client (`@docknetwork/wallet-sdk-core/lib/client`) to interact with `@docknetwork/wallet-sdk-core/lib/service` methods.